fluhus/blini/paper/paper.md

 This means a throughput of 5100 queries per second after the 6 seconds of loading the reference index.
-Blini matched all 100K queries with their correct source in the reference, with 2444 additional non-source matches (false-positives).
+Blini matched all 100K queries with their correct source in the reference, with 2444 additional non-source matches (false positives).

 ![Search times for the bacterial dataset.
 Each tool was run on randomly chosen 10 kilobase fragments from a 10GB bacterial dataset.
 MMseqs is marked with an X because it was stopped manually before it could finish running.](results/search_big.png){width=40%}